 It’s actually good enough to serve now, but I like to add another ingredient.

 Next, add the lemon or lime juice.
 Add just a little to make it a tiny bit tart or more for a tangy tartar sauce.

 Another seasoning you can add is jarred or fresh dill.
 This ingredient is optional, but I think that a little bit of it adds a lot of flavor.
 I didn’t have any on hand this time.

-After you sprinkle just a little on top, stir it into the mixture.
+After you sprinkle just a little of the Old Bay on top, stir it into the mixture.

 Then taste it to see if you need to add more.

-Finally, refrigerate the tartar sauce until you’re ready to use it.
+Finally, refrigerate it until you’re ready to use it.